ST-SARAVANAPRIYAN/chatbot/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Copy the example.env file to .env and add your OpenAI API key:
+3. Copy the example.env file to .env and add your Google Gemini API key:
    ```bash
    cp example.env .env
    ```
-   Then edit the .env file with your actual API key
+   Then edit the .env file with your actual Gemini API key

 4. Install the spaCy language model:
    ```bash